agkj/SC2002-Java-Movie-Project/README.md

 # Instructions
 Ensure all folders in the .data folder has been downloaded.

-Admin username: admin
-Admin password: admin
+Admin username and password are both: admin